Transfer on Death Tax Implications

 Estate Taxes

-The Internal Revenue Service (IRS) imposes an estate tax on the value of all of an estate's assets at the time of death.
+The Internal Revenue Service (IRS) imposes an estate tax on the value of all an estate's assets at the time of death.
 Every taxpayer has a lifetime estate tax exemption.
-In 2022, the estate tax exemption is $12.06 million dollars.
-Estates valued under that threshold do not pay estate tax and no IRS filing is required.
-A federal estate tax is paid on the value of the taxable estate that exceeds that threshold amount.
+In 2023, the estate tax exemption is $12.92 million dollars.
+Estates valued under that threshold do not pay estate tax; no IRS filing is required.
+An estate's personal representative pays federal estate tax on the value of the taxable estate exceeding the threshold amount.

 A handful of states collect estate taxes.
-Of the states that impose their own tax, the value of the estate must exceed the tax exemption value before any taxes are owed.
+Of the states that impose the tax, the value of the estate must exceed the tax exemption value before the estate incurs a tax liability.

-The amount of the tax exemption is changeable, so review current IRS and state tax exemption guidelines.
+The tax exemption amount is changeable, so review current IRS and state tax exemption guidelines.

 Since a transfer on death account is not a trust, it is part of the decedent's estate.
 It does not avoid or minimize estate taxes.